Canon 100D vs Nikon D5300

 |Canon 650D« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Canon 650D|

 |Nikon D5500« »||Y||stereo||mono||Y||-||mini||2.0||Y||-||-||Nikon D5500|

 It is notable that the D5300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 100D does not offer wifi capability.

 Both the 100D and the D5300 have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the D5300 was followed by the Nikon D5500.

 Review summary: Canon 100D vs Nikon D5300

 So how do things add up?
-Which of the two cameras – the Canon 100D or the Nikon D5300 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Canon 100D and the Nikon D5300?
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video autofocus: Features on-sensor phase-detection for more confident movie autofocus.